-Man arrested after allegedly defrauding tennis star of over $40k in Miami Beach
+Man arrested after allegedly defrauding tennis star of over $40K in Miami Beach

 He faces charges of possession, organized scheme to defraud, identity fraud and grand theft.

-Miami-Dade County property records and a 7News source confirm that Bouchard lives inside of the hotel.
+Miami-Dade County property records and a 7News source confirm that Bouchard lives at the hotel.

 Bouchard has played against tennis legends such as Maria Sharapova and Serena Williams.
 Bouchard faced Williams in the Australian Open, and she became the first Canadian to play in a women’s Wimbledon final.